Somerled: Rule and ecclesiastical patronage

 According to the Chronicle of Mann, Somerled and Ragnhild had four sons: Dugald (fl.
 1175), Ranald (fl.
 1192), Angus (d.
 1210), and Olaf.
 The Chronicle of Mann, Orkneyinga saga, and later tradition preserved in the 18th-century Books of Clanranald, reveal that the claim of Somerled and his descendants to the kingship in the Isles rested upon Ragnhild's descent from the Crovan dynasty.
 The founder of this Norse-Gaelic kindred was Ragnhild's paternal grandfather, Godred Crovan, King of Dublin and the Isles (d.
 1095).
 Although no acta from Somerled's reign survive, he would have likely been styled in Latin rex insularum (king of the Isles), a charter style borne by one of his descendants (Ranald).
 This style appears to have been derived from the same title borne by the Crovan dynasty, and was a precursor to the Latin dominus insularum (Lord of the Isles), a title borne by several of Somerled's and Ragnhild's later descendants.
 The Latin rex insularum was a translation of the Gaelic rí Innse Gall, a title accorded to Kings of the Isles since the late 10th century.
 A record illustrating the zenith of Somerled's military might is preserved as an entry in the Annals of Ulster.
 The entry, which outlines his final foray, states that Somerled commanded forces drawn from Argyll, Kintyre, the Isles, and Dublin.
 It is not improbable that this massive host also included men from Galloway, Moray, and Orkney.

 From about 1160 to 1164, Somerled disappears from the historical record, and little is known of his activities.
 In 1164, the Annals of Ulster reveal that he attempted to persuade Flaithbertach Ua Brolcháin, Abbot of Derry (d.
 1175) to relocate to Iona.
 As head of the Columban monastic community, a network of religious houses once centred on Iona, Flaithbertach's removal to the island would have placed the community's leadership within the heart of Somerled's sphere of influence.
 Although Somerled's stratagem was met with significant opposition, particularly from Muirchertach, Flaithbertach's secular overlord, the proposed move suggests that Somerled nursed ambitions beyond the Isles in northern Ireland.
 These ambitions came to nothing with his death later that year.
-Compared to his immediate descendants, who associated themselves with reformed monastic orders from the continent, Somerled appears have been something a religious traditionalist.
+Compared to his immediate descendants, who associated themselves with reformed monastic orders from the continent, Somerled appears have been something of a religious traditionalist.
 His attempt to restore the Columban leadership to Iona starkly contrasted with the actions of his descendants, who oversaw the obliteration of the island's Columban monastery, and founded a Benedictine monastery in its place.